 We spend the day exploring the Isfjord, the most prominent fjord system on Svalbard, carving over 65 miles into the island.
 Most human activities in Svalbard are concentrated in the Isfjord, including mining, however there are several protected areas, including several bird sanctuaries.
 In the inner parts of Isfjorden, the landscape changes constantly.
 The immense U-shaped valleys, carved out of the mountains by the giant glaciers that covered the area some ten thousand years ago, are home to large populations of Svalbard reindeer.

-We disembark in the early hours of this morning and transfer to Longyearbyen Airport for a Scandinavian Airlines flight to Oslo and an onwards direct, scheduled Norwegian flight to London Gatwick.
-On arrival, you will be met and guided to your Titan vehicle, for the journey home.
+We disembark in the early hours of this morning and transfer to the airport for your return flight to the UK.
+Upon arrival, your Titan vehicle will be waiting for the journey home.

 • For cruises to Spitsbergen and this wonderful part of the world, landings and itineraries are dictated by weather conditions and other factors and may change at short notice.
 Whilst this is the best time to spot polar bears, we are unable to guarantee that they will be seen during this holiday.